Google Play uses the

 application against successively lower build targets.
 After you determine the

-lowest version, you should create an AVD using the corresponding platform
+lowest version, create an AVD using the corresponding platform

 android:minSdkVersion attribute in the application's manifest and